timb-103/saas-starter-stack/README.md

 # SaaS Starter Stack
 > A curated list of free and affordable tools for building a SaaS.

-Get your SaaS up and running in no time with this list of free and affordable platforms.
+Get your SaaS up and running in no time with this list of free and [affordable](https://github.com/timb-103/saas-starter-stack/edit/main/README.md#affordable) platforms.

-Want to add one to the list?
 [Contribute](https://github.com/timb-103/saas-starter-stack/edit/main/README.md#contribute).

 ## Tools